membraneframework/bundlex/README.md

 end
 ```

-Now your project does not contain any C sources, but should compile successfully, and some bundlex messages should be printed while compilation proceeds.
+Now your project does not contain any C sources, but should compile successfully, and some Bundlex messages should be printed while compilation proceeds.

 ## Usage

 ### Adding natives to project

-Adding natives can be done in `project/0` function of bundlex project module in the following way:
+Adding natives can be done in `project/0` function of Bundlex project module in the following way:

 ```elixir
 defmodule MyApp.BundlexProject do